luslab/oz-bulk-rnaseq/D. Alignment.md

 ### 1. Build Index

+The **index often needs updating** to match the current version of STAR.

 - All short read aligners first build an index from the reference genome.
 Then the FASTQ sequencing files are aligned against this index.
 - Index building prepares the reference genome to allow the tools to search it efficiently.
 It creates multiple files that should be stored near to the FASTA reference sequence.
 - Can take days for large genomes to build an index.
 The relevant indexes have already been created and stored on the CAMP cluster in `/home/camp/ziffo/working/luscombelab-UCL`